benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P1.png)

 - P1 may appear below a 'split by _relprop / relprop.f_' which appears below a relationship.
 The relationship may be wrapped by an 'L'
-- _relprop_ is a property of the relationship, _f_ is a valid function to apply to the property's value
+- _relprop_ is a property of the relationship; _f_ is a valid function to apply to the property's value

 - P1 may appear below a 'split by _{pt/at/st}/< ett >_' which appears below a query-start / relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or by an 'L'
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the aggregation (see XXX) or right of the aggregation (see Q262, Q224)